bogdanbojan/mha/README.md

 4) If you pull the images from ECR in the Terraform configuration, you will need to add to the same to add the `registry_server`, `registry_username`, `registry_password` and `registry_email` to the `secrets.tfvars` file.

+*NetworkPolicy support for Kind is not in scope: https://github.com/kubernetes-sigs/kind/issues/842

 ---